Gotha, Florida

 Gotha is a census-designated place (CDP) in Orange County, Florida, United States.
-Gotha is located between Ocoee and Windermere and had a population of 1,915 at the 2010 census, up from 731 as recorded by the 2000 census.
+Gotha is located between Ocoee and Windermere.
+As of the 2020 census, Gotha had a population of 2,217.
 It is part of the Orlando-Kissimmee Metropolitan Statistical Area.
 It is the resting place of the famous painter Bob Ross.

 History

 A post office opened at Gotha in 1883.
 The town of Gotha was founded in 1885 by German immigrant H. A. Hempel.
 Hempel Avenue, the "main street" of Gotha, is named in his honor.
 After buying 1000 acres, the majority of acreage still designated as United States Territory, he laid out a town and named it after his birthplace of Gotha, Germany.
 He then mailed promotional pamphlets to northern cities and to Europe advertising the warm climate and mild winters.

 In time, several German American families moved to and settled in and around Gotha.
 It is home to Nehrling Gardens, developed by horticulturist Henry Nehrling.